A straightforward guide to the novel virus

 How to Stay Safe

-If you're in the high-risk category, you should stay home as much as possible and avoid large crowds or gatherings.
-Everyone else should practice good hygiene techniques and implement social distancing.
+If you're in the high-risk category, you should stay home as much as possible and avoid crowds.
+Everyone else should practice good hygiene techniques, implement social distancing, and wear a face mask when leaving the home.

 Washing your hands frequently throughout the day is one of the best ways to stay protected against COVID-19.
 Normal soap is just as effective in protecting against COVID-19 as antibacterial soap.
 Make sure you're scrubbing your hands for at least 20 seconds every time you wash them and to follow this helpful graph from the WHO: